 Bocce Courts and Chess in the Park

 A gift of the Jeffrey family, this public project restores bocce courts to Dexter Training Ground along with chess tables as a benefit to the community that connects us with the past.
 This donation was given to the WBNA in honor of Bob and Gilda Jeffrey, an example and force of positive change in the neighborhood.

 background & History

 Dexter Training Ground, home of the Cranston Street Armory, is the second most heavily used park in Providence and a center of the Armory District and west side community.
 At one time, this historic park had bocce courts that brought neighbors together in play.

-Today our park is still a favorite urban outlet for outdoor recreation: children play in the playground and climb trees; adults run the park's perimeter and play soccer and kickball; and, while there are no official "courts” in recent times until now, neighbors who attend the Providence Hmong Church on Dexter Street play a lawn bowling game in the park that is similar to bocce.
+Today, our park is once again a favorite urban outlet for outdoor recreation: children play in the playground and climb trees; adults run the park's perimeter and play soccer and kickball; and, while there were no official "courts” in recent times until now, neighbors who attend the Providence Hmong Church on Dexter Street play a lawn bowling game in the park that is similar to bocce.

-And so it is fitting that Dexter Training Ground be the setting for a new public project that brings back bocce courts along with chess tables for our community's enjoyment.
-What's more is that these amenities are being donated by a special family who lived in and contributed to our neighborhood for many years.
+And so it is fitting that Dexter Training Ground would become the setting for a public project bringing back bocce courts along with chess tables for our community's enjoyment.
+What's more is that these amenities were donated by a special family who lived in and contributed to our neighborhood for many years.